Binary Translator: Convert Text to Binary Code Online

 Paste that into the Binary Translator and click Decode — you'll get "FreeToolJet" back.
 It works both ways, instantly.

 Binary is the bridge between human-readable text and machine-executable code.
-Whether you're a developer debugging a network packet, a student learning how computers think, or just curious about what's under the hood — FreeToolJet's Binary Translator makes encoding and decoding effortless.
+I've used it debugging network packets, learning how computers encode characters, or just curious about what's under the hood — FreeToolJet's Binary Translator makes encoding and decoding effortless.
 Try it now and see your text in its rawest, most fundamental form.